bmirador/LplSuperPonyUp/README.md

-# LPL Super Pony Up
+# LPL Super Pony Up (First thing that came to my mind)

-An Android application that displays a list of comments from a JSON API with profile image customization functionality.

-## Project Overview

-This Android application demonstrates modern Android development practices through a simple interface that displays comments from a JSON API.
-Users can customize profile images by tapping on the profile placeholder icons to select images from their device's photo gallery.
+This application displays a list of comments from a JSON API.
+Below is a technical overview of the implementation.

 ## Technical Implementation